LeongWZ/smart-crm/README.md

 2. On .env file, replace `GOOGLE_APPLICATION_CREDENTIALS` and `NGROK_TOKEN` environment variables accordingly

-3. Use docker-compose to build the container
+3. Use docker compose to build the container

-        docker-compose build
+        docker compose build

 ## Run
-1. Run the program using docker-compose
+1. Run the program using docker compose

-        docker-compose up
+        docker compose up

     - You will be given the configuration details for zoom upon running the program, for example: